HL7/fhir-specialty-rx/input/pages/Task-specialty-rx-task-smart-launch-1-intro.md

 #### Using Task elements when launching the SMART application

-The Task.identifier value (representing application context associated with the Task) is shared during SMART app launch within the `appContext` parameter of the OAuth 2.0 access token response.
-It is conveyed in the `appContext` parameter.
+The Task.identifier value (representing application context associated with the Task) is shared during SMART app launch within the `__appContext` parameter of the OAuth 2.0 access token response.
+It is conveyed in the `__appContext` parameter.

-In this example, the appContext parameter will be populated as...
+In this example, the `__appContext` parameter will be populated as...

 ```
-"appContext": "launch-context-id-01345005"
+"__appContext": "launch-context-id-01345005"
 ```

 <p></p>